MicroStrategy Now Owns Half a Billion Worth of Bitcoin!

-To say that the last few weeks has been an absolute rollercoaster in terms of the increase and decrease in cryptocurrency values would be an absolute understatement.
+To say that the last few weeks have been an absolute rollercoaster in terms of the increase and decrease in cryptocurrency values would be an absolute understatement.

 It is difficult to determine the more remarkable of the two scenarios, that being the actual amounts concerned, or the nonchalant response by the global public which has simply accepted these telephone number-style figures and instead of running away, has become increasingly more interested in accumulating various denominations of cryptocurrency.